Artyombi/Task/README.md

 # Task
-PHPExcel.rar разархивировать в ту же директорию, где будут лежать файлы form.php, searching.php и Test.xls!!!
+PHPExcel.rar unzip at the same directory, where there will be files: form.php, searching.php and Test.xls.